cnemri/crewai-agentic-debate/README.md

 $ crewai run
 ```

-This command initializes the first_crew Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the Debate Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+This example, unmodified, will run a debate on "Pineapple on pizza" and create a `debate_verdict.md` file with the judge's final decision in the root folder.

 ## Understanding Your Crew

-The first_crew Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+The Debate Crew is composed of three AI agents:

+-   **Proponent**: Argues in favor of the debate topic.
+-   **Opponent**: Argues against the debate topic.
+-   **Judge**: Objectively evaluates the arguments from both sides and declares a winner.

+The debate follows a 5-round structure, including opening statements, three rounds of rebuttals, and closing statements.
+The tasks for each round are defined in `config/tasks.yaml`, and the agent configurations are in `config/agents.yaml`.

 ## Support